Predicting stellar collision outcomes of main sequence stars: Hyperparameter optimization

-where $q \equiv \min(m_1,m_2)/\max(m_1,m_2)$ is the mass ratio, $M_{\text{tot}} = m_1 + m_2$ the total mass, $\tilde{E}_{\text{kin}} \equiv \mu v_\infty^2$ a kinetic energy proxy ($\mu$ being the reduced mass), and $\tilde{L} \equiv b\mu v_\infty$ an angular momentum proxy.
-These contain the key scaling laws governing collision outcomes.
-We depict in Fig.~(\ref{fig.feature_importance_physics}) the relative importance of the features for the engineered physics set.
-Compared to the fiducial feature set, there is an overall reduction in feature importance, particularly for the original features.
-This suggests that the engineered physics features either introduce more discriminative information or redistribute the relevance among the variables, diminishing the dominance of the original ones.
-The trend aligns with expectations, as the inclusion of physics-motivated transformations and derived quantities often refines the predictive power of the model, shifting emphasis away from raw inputs toward more physically meaningful combinations.
-The observed decrease in importance for the original features further supports the idea that the engineered set captures underlying patterns more effectively, potentially improving model interpretability and performance.
+We depict in Fig.~(\ref{fig.feature_importance_physics}) the relative importance of the features for the engineered physics set. {The introduction of these physically motivated features significantly alters the importance landscape compared to the baseline set (Fig.~\ref{fig.feature_importance}).
+The derived quantities, particularly {terms incorporating the impact parameter such as the angular momentum proxy $\tilde{L}$,} now dominate the predictions.
+This shift indicates that the engineered features capture the underlying physical relationships more effectively than the raw inputs alone.} The original features exhibit diminished importance, suggesting that their predictive power is largely absorbed by the more descriptive synthesized parameters.
+This redistribution enhances model interpretability by emphasizing the physical mechanisms governing the collisions.
 The predicted versus true mass loss fractions are not shown for this particular set of hyperparameters because the resulting figure is nearly identical to the one already presented, differing only within expected statistical fluctuations.